Non-governmental 457(b) rollover rules

 Usually, you are forced to take distributions over 5-10 years.
 This is important—if you are still planning on working a highly compensated job after leaving your current employer, you will have to take the nongovernmental 457 salary on top of your current salary.

-This is why waiting to fund one of these plans is essential until you are sure of your traditional or early retirement plans.
-It doesn’t do any good to defer income now just to take it soon while still earning income.
+This is why waiting to fund one of these plans is essential until you know your traditional or early retirement plans.
+Deferring income now just to take it soon while still earning income doesn’t do any good.

-It can be tricky to plan for non-governmental 457 b distributions.
+Planning for non-governmental 457 b distributions can be tricky.
 Therefore, your 457b distribution options are the first important consideration.

 Tax Planning and Nongovernmental 457 plans